xenit-eu/docker-solr/README.md

 Currently there are no example configuration files for jmx exporter in this project.

 ### How to build

-Release builds for community images are produced by [Travis](https://travis-ci.org/xenit-eu/) driving Gradle from a `.travis.yml` file.

 To build a local version of the _solr_ image: